pulse-framework/pulse/README.md

 this.$channels.doSomething(); // function
 ```

-This can be disabled (coming soon), if you prefer to seperate everything by type, like so:
+If you prefer to seperate everything by type, you can access aread of your collection like so:

 ```js
 this.$channels.index.indexName; //array